ebd622/fe-crud/reverse-proxy/README.md

 The second one is to Nginx running in a docker container.
 Nginx will forward an original request to tge port `3000` in docker-host.

 ### Run a container
-If you have already configured
+If you have already configured Nginx container before, just run a container
 ```
 docker start nginx-base
 ```